School Health and Nutrition

 Photo: Madagascar, Crystal Thompson, USAID

-For the health sector, schools represent a cost-effective platform for reaching school-aged children with the health and nutrition interventions they need to achieve their potential.
+For the health sector, schools represent a cost-effective platform for reaching school-age children with the health and nutrition interventions they need to achieve their potential.
 For the education sector, delivery of health and nutrition services ensures that a child’s poor health is not a bottleneck to learning, growth, and cognitive formation.
 For these reasons, investments in school health and nutrition are synergistic and essential to other educational investments focusing on quality and access.
 Moreover, school health sets the stage for children to thrive and become transformative agents in their communities.

 Curious how to advocate for school health and nutrition interventions?
 Check out our toolkit on school health and nutrition: a set of multimedia microlearning products for health and education policymakers, practitioners and donors.